Professional Bull Rider

 How do I start bull riding

-Asked by Clayton Carney almost 10 years ago
+Asked by Clayton Carney about 10 years ago

 I’m 16, is it to late to start riding bulls?

-Asked by Richie Svestka over 6 years ago
+Asked by Richie Svestka almost 7 years ago

 Hey brother, I'm a 21 y/o male.
 5'8 180 built well and I was looking into bull riding, but I'm wondering if I'm too old to get far in the sport.
 I know bull riders normally start much younger which is the reason I'm asking.